Swabia: Early history

-Like all of Southern Germany, what is now Swabia was part of the La Tène culture, and as such has a Celtic (Gaulish) substrate.
+Like all of Southern Germany, what is now Swabia was part of the La Tène culture; as such, it has a Celtic (Gaulish) substrate.
 In the Roman era, it was part of the Raetia province.

 The name Suebia is derived from that of the Suebi.

 It is used already by Tacitus in the 1st century, albeit in a different geographical sense:

 He calls the Baltic Sea the Mare Suevicum ("Suebian Sea") after the Suiones, and ends his description of the Suiones and Sitones with "Here Suebia ends" (Hic Suebiae finis).

 By the mid-3rd century, groups of the Suebi form the core element of the new tribal alliance known as the Alamanni, who expanded towards the Roman Limes east of the Rhine and south of the Main.

 The Alamanni were sometimes referred to as Suebi even at this time, and their new area of settlement came to be known as Suebia.

 In the migration period, the Suebi (Alamanni) crossed the Rhine in 406 and some of them established the Kingdom of the Suebi in Galicia.
 Another group settled in parts of Pannonia, after the Huns were defeated in 454 in the Battle of Nedao.

 The Alemanni were ruled by independent kings throughout the 4th to 5th centuries but fell under Frankish domination in the 6th (Battle of Tolbiac 496).

 By the late 5th century, the area settled by the Alemanni extended to Alsace and the Swiss Plateau, bordering on the Bavarii to the east, the Franks to the north, the remnants of Roman Gaul to the west, and the Lombards and Goths, united in the Kingdom of Odoacer, to the south.

 The name Alamannia was used by the 8th century, and from the 9th century, Suebia was occasionally used for Alamannia, while Alamannia was increasingly used to refer to Alsace specifically.
 By the 12th century, Suebia rather than Alamannia was used consistently for the territory of the Duchy of Swabia.